Recognition of same-sex unions in the Czech Republic: Registered partnerships

+Passage of legislation in 2006

 There had been several attempts to allow same-sex registered partnerships in the Czech Republic.
 In 1998, a partnership bill reached the Chamber of Deputies, but was defeated by two votes.
 In 1999, the chamber voted against another bill.
 In February 2001, the Zeman Cabinet presented a third bill, which was rejected by Parliament in October 2001.
 On 11 February 2005, another bill was defeated by one vote.
 It was backed by 82 out of the 165 deputies present, most voting in favour being Social Democrats, Communists, Freedom Union members and some deputies from the opposition Civic Democratic Party (ODS).

-In April 2005, a partnership bill passed its first reading in the chamber with 82 votes for and 9 against.
+In April 2005, a partnership bill passed its first reading in the Chamber with 82 votes for and 9 against.
 On 16 December 2005, it passed its third reading with 86 votes for, 54 against, and 7 abstentions.
-The legislation established registered partnerships (registrované partnerství, [ˈrɛɡɪstrovanɛː ˈpartnɛrstviː]) for same-sex couples, providing several of the rights of marriage, including inheritance, the right to declare a same-sex partner as next of kin, hospital visitation rights, jail and prison visitation rights, spousal privilege and alimony rights, but not allowing joint adoption rights, widow's pension, or joint property rights.
+The legislation established registered partnerships (registrované partnerství, [ˈrɛɡɪstrovanɛː ˈpartnɛrstviː]) for same-sex couples, providing several of the rights of marriage, including inheritance, the right to declare a same-sex partner as next of kin, hospital visitation rights, jail and prison visitation rights, spousal privilege and alimony rights, but not allowing joint adoption rights, widow's pension or joint property rights.

 The legislation was passed by the Senate on 26 January 2006 in a 65–14 vote.
 On 16 February 2006, President Václav Klaus vetoed the bill.
-In response, Prime Minister Jiří Paroubek said that he would seek a parliamentary majority (101 votes) in the lower chamber to override the veto and did so successfully on 15 March 2006 with the exact number of votes needed (101) out of 177 votes cast.
+In response, Prime Minister Jiří Paroubek said that he would seek a parliamentary majority (101 votes) in the lower chamber to override the veto, and did so successfully on 15 March 2006 with the exact number of votes needed.

-In September 2014, a group of deputies introduced a bill to permit a person to adopt the stepchild(ren) of their registered partner (i.e. stepchild adoption).
+In September 2014, a group of deputies introduced a bill to permit a person to adopt the stepchildren of their registered partner (i.e. stepchild adoption).
 In October 2014, the Sobotka Cabinet decided not to take an official stance on the bill.
 Instead, on 24 October 2016, it approved its own draft bill on the issue, and introduced it to Parliament on 8 November.
 The bills were not brought to a vote before the 2017 legislative election.

-There are a number of differences between registered partnerships and marriage.
-Registered partners do not have the same rights to shared property as married couples, do not receive the same tax benefits, and do not have the right to a widow or widower's pension or adoption rights.
-Another major distinction is that registered partnerships can only be performed in the 14 regional capitals, whereas marriages can be performed in over 1,200 registry offices throughout the country.
-This was noted in a July 2016 report by the ombudsman office, which also stated that a dying person in a hospital cannot enter into a partnership because of these restrictions.
+There were a number of differences between registered partnerships and marriages.
+Registered partners did not have the same rights to shared property as married couples, did not receive the same tax benefits, and did not have the right to a widow or widower's pension or adoption rights.
+These rights (except for joint adoption) were extended to registered partners in 2025.
+Another major distinction was that registered partnerships could only be performed in the 14 regional capitals, whereas marriages can be performed in over 1,200 registry offices throughout the country.
+This was noted in a July 2016 report by the ombudsman office, which also stated that a dying person in a hospital could not enter into a partnership because of these restrictions.
+A law which took effect on 1 January 2024 changed this requirement, allowing registered partnerships to be concluded at all registry offices in the country.